google/glazier/lib/actions/README.md

         *   ArgA[str]: The entire command line to execute including flags.
         *   ArgB[list]: One or more integers indicating successful exit codes.
             *   Default: [0]
-        *   ArgC[list]: One or more integers indicating that a reboot is required.
+        *   ArgC[list]: One or more integers indicating a reboot is required.
             *   Default: []
         *   ArgD[bool]: Rerun after a reboot occurs.
 A reboot code must be provided and returned by the execution.)